 When it comes to free trials, Stan is the clear winner.
 It offers 30-day free trials on every plan for all new users, whereby Netflix canned its free trials in March 2020.
 Both services allow users to cancel whenever they want, with no lock-in contract the order of the day – with your cancellation implemented before the next billing cycle.

-- Winner: While it’s a tight finish, Stan’s slight price difference at the top end and the free trial allow it to sneak ahead.
+- Winner: While it’s a tight finish, Stan’s slight price difference across all tiers and the free trial allow it to sneak ahead.

 This is a pretty huge factor for a lot of potential subscribers.
 The more screens and devices that can share an account, the lower the cost is per person.
 So, if you’re someone who’s planning on cutting the cost between a few of your friends, it may be worth splashing out on a Premium plan from either Netflix or Stan, with both offering screen sharing between four devices at once.

 They come out as equals on the Basic plan, with both allowing one device at a time.
 It’s the Standard plan that differentiates the two – Stan’s plan allows for three screens and Netflix only two.
 Even if you’re not looking at it from a cost perspective, having multiple devices and streams going at the same time is just convenient, especially if your household features a lot of different tastes in movies.

 - Winner: Another close finish, but the extra screen available across Stan’s Standard and Premium Plan doing the damage.
 While potentially not enough to separate the two over the long run, having one additional screen can make a huge difference (and save you fighting over the remote).

 Resolution, Data & Watching Offline